UCD-GW-Nitrate/npsat_engine/examples/box3D/Readme.md

 ```
 **It is very important that the orientation of the polygon is counter clockwise**

+The value does not have to be a constant value.
+On can pass a file that describe an interpolation function.

-## Test 1 with multipolugon recharge
+## Test 1 with multipolygon recharge
 Using the same boundary conditions we will assign zone recharge.
 This is implemented using the `MULTIPOLY` keyword as follows
 ```
 MULTIPOLY